PikeMcGillLab/predictLesions/README.txt

-predictLesions (patient 1, patient x)
+predictLesions (patient x, patient y)
 -	Purpose:
-	o	Produces the predicted lesion masks using the thermal dose maps. o	Produces the Dice coefficient files for analysis o	Operates under two cases.
+	o	Produces the predicted lesion masks using the thermal dose maps. o	Produces the Dice Sorenson Coefficient (DSC) files for analysis ~	For more information on DSC refer to /Volumes/Pikelab/MTaylor/MRgFUS_Report.pdf or wikipedia o	Operates under two cases.
 		~	Case 1: Process single patient.
 			> 	Input single patient number
 		~	Case 2: Process range of patients.  * Will process patients from lowest number to highest, 				incrementally *
-			>	Input two patient numbers, with a space between them
+			>	Input two patient numbers, with a space between them, see example below

 -	Requires
 	o	The thermal dose map outputs from MATLAB
+		~	Will throw error if not available
 -	Input
 	o	Patient 1 - Lowest number patient or only patient wanting processing ~	Function will throw an error if not provided o	Patient x (optional) - Highest number patient
 -	Outputs
 	o	Predicted lesion masks
+		~	This is an image that shows the predicted lesion
+		~	Name:
-		~	Predicted-Lesion-Mask.nii.gz
+			>	Predicted-Lesion-Mask.nii.gz
 	o	Thresholded predicted lesion masks
+		~	This is an image of the lesion mask, but voxels have been thresholded.
 		~	Predicted-Lesion-Mask-###.nii.gz
 			>	### is the thermal dose threshold o	DSC numerator files
-		~	DSC_Num_###.nii.gz
+		~	This file is used to get the numerator for DSC analysis ~	DSC_Num_###.nii.gz
 			>	### is the thermal dose threshold o	DSC denominator files
-		~	DSC_Denom_###.nii.gz
+		~	This file is used to get the denominator for DSC analysis ~	DSC_Denom_###.nii.gz
 			>	### is the thermal dose threshold
 -	Examples
-	o	Process patient 9002
+	o	Process single patient: patient 9002
 		~	./predictLesions.command 9002
-	o	Will process patients 9004, 9005, and 9006
+	o	Process multiple patients: 9004, 9005, and 9006
 		~	./predictLesions.command 9004 9006
--	Possible Thrown Errors:
-	o	The thermal dose maps are not available